olib963/javatest/README.md

 ## Basic Principles

-- org.javatest.eventually.Tests should be written in plain, simple functional Java with no magic.
+- Tests should be written in plain, simple functional Java with no magic.
 - Each test should return one assertion.
 - JavaTest will run a stream of tests, how you create this stream is up to you.